inThePiepline/commegresh/morphology.md

 <br>

 ## 1. Part of Speech
+Parts of speech are defined by capitalization and suffixes.

 ### Fixed Words

 | Part of Speech | Rule | Example (JP → Commegresh) |